risc0/demos/zk-auth/package/README.md

 ## In order to implement this flow you need to:

 1. Ask us to add your domain to the list of allowed domains on Google Cloud Console
-2. Add the following code to your project:
+2. Integrate the following code to your project:

+#### HTML Example:

 ```html
 <html>